em-tlm/ts-lib-report/README.md

 1. Install nodejs and npm

-2. Cd into directory, and download modules by entering:

-    npm install

-3. To Generate a PDF from HTML
+2. To Generate a PDF from HTML

         var pdf = require('./newHTMLtoPDF.js');

+        var data = [
+        {type: "name of template stored in 'templates/'",
+        title: "templateTitle",
+        data: [1,2] }

+        //... next object...
+        ]

-    	pdf.output("path/to/output/file" or "merge", data, {
+    	pdf.output("path/to/output/file", data, {
-            title: "title",
+            title: "title", //default blank
-            timestamp: "on",
+            timestamp: true, //default true
-            pageNumbers: "on",
+            pageNumbers: true, //default true
-            type: "table", "pie", "graph", or "provide/name/of/template"
             });

-    * see test.js for data entry examples
+    * see test.js for further data entry examples as they are different for each template

 4. Notes on templates:
-    - Does not support JQuery
+    - EJS does not recognize JQuery calls.
-    - Store your template in template folder
+    - Store your template in the template folder.
-    - Data must be defined in template as:
+    - Unparsed data must be defined in template as:

             JSON.parse(<%- JSON.stringify(raw)%>)

+    - Parse the data in the EJS template.

     * see .ejs files in public/templates for examples